AdactiveSAS/adsum-api-documentation/docs/model-03-poi.md

 ### Relationships

-- **categories**: a list of Category on which the Poi belong.
+- **categories**: A list of Categories on which the Poi belong.
-- **places**: A list of Place used to identify on the Map the Poi locations.
+- **places**: A list of Places used to identify the Poi locations on the Map.
-- **tags**: A list of associated Tag
+- **tags**: A list of associated Tags
 - **custom_objects**: A list of CustomObject used to illustrate the Place on which the Poi is located.
 Every CustomObject#place should be in the Poi#places.
-- **logos**: an ordered list of File which represents the logos.
+- **logos**: An ordered list of File which represents the logos.
 The association class PoiLogoLink is used to handle to **ordering of File by Poi**
-- **site**: The site it belong to
+- **site**: The site the Poi belongs to

-> The following relationships interpretation is let to the service team depending of the project need.
+> The following relationships interpretation is left to the service team depending of the project need.

-- **parents**: a list of Poi which represents all the parents.
+- **parents**: A list of Poi which represents all the parents.
 The association class PoiLink used  to handle to **ordering of children by parent**.
-- **children**: an ordered list of Poi which represents all the children.
+- **children**: An ordered list of Poi which represents all the children.
  The association class PoiLink is used to handle to **ordering of children by parent**.
-- **medias**: an ordered list of Media.
+- **medias**: An ordered list of Media.
 The association class MediaPoiLink is used to handle the **ordering of Media by Poi**.
-- **pictures**: an ordered list of File which represents the associated pictures.
+- **pictures**: An ordered list of File which represents the associated pictures.
 The association class PoiPictureLink is used to handle to **ordering of File by Poi**.